Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 Barbados enacted the Data Protection Act in 2019 and established a Data Protection Commissioner.
 The legislation covers both public and private sector data processing and includes provisions for special categories of sensitive data.
 Implementation has been gradual and enforcement resources remain stretched.

-The majority of CARICOM member states, including Guyana, St. Lucia, Dominica, Grenada, St. Kitts and Nevis, Antigua and Barbuda, and the Bahamas, have either no data protection legislation, or legislation that is narrowly scoped and predates current AI and cloud technology.
-Haiti, which joins Belize among the non-anglophone CARICOM members, has constitutional privacy provisions but no comprehensive data protection law.
-Suriname, the region's most populous CARICOM member, also lacks a modern data protection framework.
+Guyana enacted its own Data Protection Act in 2023, establishing a Data Protection Commissioner and a regime covering both public and private sector processing, though implementation is still at an early stage.
+Several other CARICOM member states, including St. Lucia, Dominica, Grenada, St. Kitts and Nevis, Antigua and Barbuda, and the Bahamas, have either no general data protection legislation, or legislation that is narrowly scoped and predates current AI and cloud technology.
+Haiti has constitutional privacy provisions but no general data protection law.
+Belize and Suriname likewise lack a modern data protection framework.

 This legislative patchwork creates three distinct risks.
 First, organisations operating across multiple Caribbean territories face inconsistent compliance obligations.
 Second, citizens in most Caribbean states have no enforceable data rights when AI systems process their personal information.
 Third, Caribbean governments lack the legal instruments to require data localisation or restrict cross-border transfers, leaving them with no practical lever to assert sovereignty over national data assets.